rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

  - Up to 100 CRDs in downstream clusters.
  - Up to 50 Fleet deployments.

 Higher numbers are possible but requirements might be higher.
-If you have more than 20 thousand resources of the same type, you might not be able to see all resources through the Rancher UI.
+If you have more than 20 thousand resources of the same type, loading time of the whole list through the Rancher UI might take several seconds.

 :::note Evolution: